zmehic/seedstarter-fitcc24/README.md

   <img src="https://github.com/zmehic/teachy-angular-asp.net/assets/60481114/cb27a377-37ad-4bc4-947c-d094082d8a75" alt="Test management" width="400" height="900">
 </p>

+The application itself contains four destinct pages:
+- Home page - which contains all of the information and controlls the user needs to start using the system.
+This approach follows the "Direct Mobile Access" design pattern;
+- Monitor - which is currently not implemented, should give livestream video from inside the incubator itself;
+- Statistics - which gives the user an ability to search into past values of key parameters; (With detailed statistics for each parameter);
+- Settings - which gives the user an ability to choose from three different operation modes and to insert the type of seedling they are trying to grow;

 ### Incubator
 Incubator contains all of the necesarry sensors and gadgets needed to control and monitor these key parameters.